gz0329/Demo/README.md

 # Demo
-Demotrates projects in both programming and circuitry designing.
+Demotrates both programming and circuitry design projects.

 circuit_pcb_design contains a collection of test circuits and PCBs that I designed with KiCAD.